akethu/UMass-Map-DGL/README.md

 # UMass Map DGL

-Coded using Python, Django, Torch and Deep Graph Learning libraries.
+Coded from scratch using Python, Django, Torch and Deep Graph Learning libraries.
 An interactive navigator for my college, <b>UMass Amherst</b>, using tensor graphs and deep graph learning techniques.

 Shows the nearby buildings to a speciﬁc building and also the shortest distance (along with magnitude and duration of travel) between any two buildings.